ZaneH/heybilly-prototype/README.md

   - "Yo Billy, play Lo-Fi music."
   - "Hey Billy, play Let It Be by The Beatles."
   - "Okay Billy, pause music."
-- **Fun Commands**: Coin flips, random numbers, and GIF posts are just a voice command away. 🎲🎥
+- **Fun Commands**: Videos, GIFs, and coin flips are just a voice command away. 🎲🎥
   - "Yo Billy, post a video of a cat."
   - "Hey Billy, post a coin flip to the Discord."
   - "Hey Billy, post a random number."